Thursday, November 9, 2023

 The Folly of the Cross

-God’s Power and Wisdom are found in the proclamation of a Crucified Messiah, not in displays of power or political might.
+God’s Power and Wisdom are found in the proclamation of a Crucified Messiah, not in displays of supernatural power or political might.

 Cross in Sunlight - Photo by Yannick Pulver on Unsplash